How will we work together?

 Adult ADHD Evidenced-Based Treatments

-Both Cognitive Behavioral Therapy (CBT) and Mindfulness are evidenced based treatments showing significant clinical benefits for those dealing with symptoms of ADHD and Executive Function Disorder.
+Forms of Behavioral Therapy as well as Mindfulness are evidenced-based treatments showing significant clinical benefits for those dealing with symptoms of ADHD and Executive Function Disorder.
 I focus on these treatments weaving them together through the ACT model.
 I also have on tap a plethora of tips, tricks and tools to offer education, therapy and coaching to individuals, groups and couples and therapists.